Frequently Asked Questions

 Please have a look at this in-depth article on market slippage for more information.

 Our Market Information Sheets provide you with key information about all the different products you can trade with us.
 This includes our spreads, margin requirements, trading hours and details about guaranteed stops.
-This information is available on the Trade Nation platform.
+This information is available on our dedicated Trading Markets webpage and on the Trade Nation platform.

 If you have any questions about or our markets, please get in touch.
 We’re always happy to help.